aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/html-converter/covnert-html-to-md/_index.md

 ### **Example 3.** Convert a Web page to Markdown and save the result to the local file system

-In the following example, we consider the case when the source HTML document is got from the web by its URL, converted to Markdown format and saved to the local file system.
+In the following example, we consider the case when the source HTML document is got from the Web by its URL, converted to Markdown format and saved to the local file system.

 {{< tabs tabTotal="10" tabID="2" tabName1="C#"  tabName2="Java" tabName3="C++"  tabName4="Python" tabName5="PHP"  tabName6="Ruby" tabName7="Node.js" tabName8="Swift"  tabName9="Java/Android" >}}